Amy Rodriguez

-Amy Joy Rodriguez Shilling (née Rodriguez; born February 17, 1987) is an American retired professional soccer player who last played as a forward for North Carolina Courage in the National Women's Soccer League (NWSL).
-She previously played for NWSL teams Utah Royals FC, FC Kansas City, and Boston Breakers, as well as Philadelphia Independence of the WPS.
-A former member of the United States women's national soccer team, Rodriguez was a world champion in 2015.
-Currently, Rodriguez is an assistant coach at the University of Southern California’s women’s soccer team.
+Amy Joy Rodriguez Shilling (née Rodriguez; born February 17, 1987) is an American soccer coach and retired professional player who most recently served as head coach of Utah Royals of the National Women's Soccer League (NWSL).
+During a career that spanned 13 seasons, she played as a forward for the North Carolina Courage, Utah Royals FC, FC Kansas City, and the Boston Breakers, as well as Philadelphia Independence of the WPS.
+A former member of the United States women's national soccer team, she was on the Women's World Cup-winning team in 2015.

 Early life

 Born in Lake Forest, California, to parents John and Lori, She grew up in Lake Forest, California and attended Santa Margarita Catholic High School in Rancho Santa Margarita, California, where she was a Parade All-American in 2003 and 2004 and the Gatorade Player of the Year in 2005.
 Her paternal grandparents were from Cuba and immigrated to the United States in the 1950s.
 She has a sister named Lauren and brother named Adam.
 Her paternal uncle is Francis Rodriguez and former wide receiver for the USC Trojans 1982-83.

 In 2005, Rodriguez was considered the nation's top recruit and was named National Player of the Year by Parade Magazine, EA Sports and NSCAA after scoring 17 goals in 15 games for Santa Margarita Catholic during her senior year.
 She earned local honors as the Orange County Register Player of the Year and Girls Soccer Player of the Year, as well as the Los Angeles Times Girls' Soccer Player of the Year.
 She was a four-time all-league selection and All-CIF honoree.